 Laksa is taking centrestage tonight, with prawns as its leading lady.
-Our version is a take on the Singaporean laksa lemak, which uses coconut and kaffir lime to draw out the Asian flavours.
+Our version is a take on the Singaporean laksa lemak, and uses coconut and makrut lime to draw out the Asian flavours.

 long red chilli